The First Deception in History

 1. They needed a remedy since they were now alienated from God (by hiding) and from themselves (tried to cover their nakedness).
 After this sin they were clothed with animal skins which involved an innocent victim (the substitute).

-2. Paul tells the Christians in Eph.
+2. Jesus saw folks as dead before they trusted Him: Very truly I tell you, whoever hears my word and believes him who sent me has eternal life and will not be judged but has crossed over from death to life (Jn.
+5.24).
+Paul tells the Christians in Eph.
 2.1–“As for you, you were dead in your transgressions and sins.”
 Here the apostle says to the living before they believed, they were in some sense “dead”, so a death occurred at the fall.

 The Second Deception